|

 right-minded.'
 The devotee should live near heaven; that is to say, he should withdraw to the

+mountains and remain in a state of inaction.
 It was probably this latter teaching that prepared many of the Chinese to become Buddhists when

+that religion entered China.
 The state-religion of China is generally said to be Confucianism.
 In reality Confucius (whom the

 Chinese call K'ung-fu-tsi